|Summary||This article describes how to set up an authentication portal for web respondents.|

 - Possible improvements

 Setting up a welcome page for web respondents.
-Once the respondents enter their password (or an ID), they are redirected to a survey.
+Once the respondents enter their access code, they are redirected to a survey.
 If they have already started the survey, they should resume were they left off.

 - An administrator login on the Web server (Webprod)